duartrosar/stats-preview-card-component/README.md

 ### What I learned

-This was my first <mobile-first> and "fully" responsive project.
+This was my first **mobile first** and "fully" responsive project.
 I tried not to use absolute units and not to repeat code.
 I also tried to divide my project into as many smaller sections as possible, it was little bit confusing at first navigating the project folders, but thanks to Sass and VSCode, I quickly got used to it.
 I struggled specially with sizing the image and "making it grow" with the layout, I'm still not very happy with how I achieved it.

-The only thing I'm really proud of is not using the <height> property, as this is something I've struggled with before, and, as I've mentioned before not using absolute units to size components.
+The only thing I'm really proud of is not using the **height** property, as this is something I've struggled with before, and, as I've mentioned before not using absolute units to size components.

 The following is something I'm NOT proud of.
 I could not figure out how to format the text like in the brief prictures, in order for it to have the same amount of lines.